sitamgithub-MSIT/MalDetect/README.md

 - `artifacts/`: This directory contains the serialized model as `malaria_model.keras` file.

-- `assets/`: This directory contains the screenshots of the web application for testing and cloud deployment.
-Also, EDA and model training and tracking using comet ml, and tensorboard logs for the model.
+- `assets/`: This directory contains screenshots of the web application for testing and cloud deployment, EDA and model training and tracking using Comet ML, and tensorboard logs for the model.

 - `notebook/`: This directory contains the Jupyter notebooks for data preprocessing, data augmentation, model training, and performance evaluation.